BernhardPosselt/pf2e-kingmaker-tools/README.md

 * Takes care of calculating and adding/subtracting rations and ingredients based on the chosen recipes
 * Allows you to roll random encounter checks
 * Completely automates resting by automatically rolling random encounters, perception checks and running the **Rest for the Night** macro for all actors

+For more detailed information, consult the **Help** button in the camping sheet's title bar.

+**Note**: Syncing camping effects is a very slow process, so if you want to run all companions, create 1 companion **character** sheet instead of adding all 13 companions

 **Note**: Random Encounters can be given a proxy roll table like the one listed in [The Hexploration](https://2e.aonprd.com/Rules.aspx?ID=1276) rules.
 If you do, the String value "Creature" indicates to roll on the region roll table.
 Leave the proxy table setting blank to roll on the region encounters directly